edwardchang7/ECE3232Lab5/README.md

 1. At least two digital inputs and two digital outputs.
     - This system has two buttons (which fulfills the requirement of two digital inputs), and nine different LEDs (which fulfills the requirement of two digital outputs).
 2. At least one maskable interrupt (traps such as MathError do not count, though you are encouraged to use these for debugging, etc.).
     - This system enables and uses the Timer1 Interrupt.
 The custom Timer1 Interrupt function used in this sytem can be seen [here](https://github.com/edwardchang7/ECE3232Lab5/blob/12cfb4f01e3da6e94781947da125da4091cae131/ECE3232Lab5.X/main.c#L209).
+The custom Timer1 Interrupt function is passed onto the Timer1 module using the Timer1 module's [TMR1_SetInterruptHandler() function](https://github.com/edwardchang7/ECE3232Lab5/blob/2f87466221cae17f1e8918ed7596e499af5d830e/ECE3232Lab5.X/main.c#L221) to replace its existing interrupt handler function.
 3. Use of the internal FRC with a divided clock frequency, i.e., a lower clock frequency than was used in Labs 1-3
     - The internal FRC clock is set to its default 8 MHz value.
 However, this system uses the Fosc value that is generated from the internal FRC clock.
 More specifically, the value of Fosc/2 is what the Timer1 module uses to drive its timer functionality.
 4. At least one timer, e.g., using Timer 1 or the SCCP/MCCP timer modules.